nacho185/Portfolio--V1/README.md

 Skills: HTML5 / CSS3 / JS(ES5/ES6) / JQUERY /SASS /React JS

-- 🔭 I’m currently working on coding proficiently in REACT JS, and building clean easy to read reusable components.
+- 🔭 I’m currently working on coding proficiently in React JS, and building clean easy to read reusable components.
 - ⚡ Fun fact: I love looking at the final product of each website and witnessing how it becomes responsive for every device.